-The Board is established under the Social Workers Registration Act 2003 and operates under the Social Workers Registration Board Code of Conduct.
+The Board is a Crown Agent under the Crown Entities Act 2004, and is established under the Social Workers Registration Act 2003.

 The statutory purpose of the SWRB is to protect the safety of members of the public, by prescribing or providing for mechanisms to ensure that registered social workers are competent to practise and accountable for the way in which they practise.
 The SWRB also has a responsibility to enhance the professionalism of registered social workers.